Pack your bags, these places to visit in Georgia are calling

 Cinema & TV

-Television in Georgia: Most popular are local dramas and reality shows, but now these are available from streaming platforms with subtitles.
+Television in Georgia: The most popular are local dramas and reality shows, but now these are available from streaming platforms with subtitles.

 Art & Performance